This article is a rerun! It was originally published August 31,2010.

 We actually have some type of disease process going on.
 We are not in your office because we came by for a chat!

 We may be in the process of recovery, we may have dressed so that we look pretty good on the outside, but we are rarely at 100%.
 Sometimes we are downright ill.
 Please take that into consideration when you speak with us.
 Beside that, you have no idea what else is going on in our lives as well.
 I get that you also have your own problems.
 But this is your job.
+In a real sense, you are being paid to at least be professional to us.
+We often hope for some kindness.

 The difference between you and me is that you are getting paid to do this job and you are expected to be professional in the way you relate to patients, no matter what is going on outside of the office.
 I am the patient.